Neil Ruddock: Television career

 In 2004, he appeared on the third series of I'm a Celebrity...
 Get Me Out of Here!.
 After his appearance, he recorded a charity single, a version of "Jungle Rock", with fellow contestants Lord Brocket, Peter Andre and Mike Read, performing as the Jungle Boys.

 In 2006, he was involved in the television programme Razor Ruddock's Pass & Move Soccer School where children released by academies were coached by Ruddock.

 In 2007, he appeared in Celebrity Wife Swap UK (Series 10 Episode 1), going to live with English singer and television personality Pete Burns, while wife Leah went to live with Burns' partner Michael Simpson.

 In 2006, Ruddock helped produce Football Saved My Life a reality sports TV show for Bravo which attempted to change the lives of 15 dysfunctional men through their involvement with football.

 In November 2011, he appeared in James May's Man Lab on BBC Two, coaching James May on how to score a penalty kick in front of 20,000 Germans at Veltins-Arena, Gelsenkirchen.
 James May missed the penalty.
 He appeared again in April 2013 as a member of the Manlab team representing China at the Rock, Paper, Scissors world championships.

 In 2019 Ruddock appeared on BBC's Celebrity Masterchef Series 14 where he reached the final three.

 In 2019 and 2020, Ruddock featured in both seasons of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting to get a squad of former England international footballers back fit and healthy for a game against Germany legends.

 Personal life

-Ruddock claims he was given the nickname "Razor" by teammates after they claimed to have seen the unrelated boxer Donovan Ruddock billed as "Razor Ruddock" in a boxing match at White Hart Lane in 1987 (Donovan Ruddock never fought at White Hart Lane, but had appeared at Alexandra Palace in 1986).
+Ruddock has said he earned the nickname “Razor” after teammates claimed to have seen boxer Donovan Ruddock billed as “Razor Ruddock” during a bout at White Hart Lane in 1987.
+However, Donovan Ruddock never fought there, although he did appear at Alexandra Palace in 1986.

-In 2011, Ruddock declared bankruptcy.
-On 25 September 2014, he was featured in an episode of the Channel 5 programme Can't Pay?
-We'll Take It Away! where he was approached by High Court enforcement agents who were seeking to collect an alleged unpaid bill to a dog kennel of £3,000.
-During the encounter, Ruddock's wife used expletives while throwing water on the enforcement agents.
+In 2011, Ruddock was declared bankrupt.
+He later appeared on the Channel 5 programme Can't Pay?
+We'll Take It Away! in September 2014, when High Court enforcement agents attempted to recover an alleged unpaid £3,000 bill owed to a dog kennel.

 In 2020, Ruddock confirmed that he had been fitted with a pacemaker.